Astronaut828/SPEEDRUN_PUTTPUTT/README.md

 yarn install
 ```

-> in the same terminal, start your local network (a blockchain emulator in your computer):
+In the same terminal, start your local network (a blockchain emulator in your computer):

 ```sh
 yarn chain
 ```

-> in a second terminal window, 🛰 deploy your contract (locally):
+In a second terminal window, 🛰 deploy your contract (locally):

 ```sh
 cd SpeedRun_PuttPutt
 yarn deploy
 ```

-> in a third terminal window, start your 📱 frontend:
+In a third terminal window, start your 📱 frontend:

 ```sh
 cd SpeedRun_PuttPutt